Skip to main content

 A day in the life of an Exercise & Sports Science student

-Exercise and Sports Science allows sports and science loving students to combine their passions in an exciting and dynamic industry.
+Bachelor of Exercise and Sports Science (CRICOS 080641D) students can combine their passions for exercise and science in an exciting and dynamic industry.
 It’s a study area where you will immerse yourself in health, fitness and sport, while gaining a valuable understanding of human movement and physiology.

 Interested in exploring what it’s like to be a Bond Exercise and Sports Science student?
 Get a glimpse into a day in the life.